How to Get Rid of Flea Beetles

 As the adults feed, they mate and lay their eggs on the roots of your crops.
 When they hatch, the larvae feed on those roots for 2 to 3 weeks, destroying the plants.
 They then pupate in the soil for an additional 2 to 3 weeks, emerging as adults to start the cycle over again.

 Fortunately, flea beetles are not terribly intelligent.
 You can fool them into thinking that there is nothing to eat by planting out your seedlings 2 to 3 weeks later than normal.
-The flea beetles will then move on in search of crops to which to feast and lay their eggs.
+The adults will emerge from their winter hibernation only to find a bare garden with nothing to eat.
+They will then move on in search of crops to which to feast and lay their eggs.

 Alternatively, you can use floating row covers on your seedlings.
 They are "floating" because you just lay them loosely over your plants.
-The thin polyester material allows light and rain to get in but keeps insects out.
+The thin polyester material allows light and rain to get in but keeps the insects out.
+Make sure that the sides of the row covers are firmly anchored to the ground so that the insects can't crawl underneath.

-A variant of this strategy is to aggressively weed the area around your cruciferous plants.
-A 3 foot strip of bare soil will discourage the flea beetles who will go off to find something to eat that is easier to access.
+A variant of the strategy of delayed planting is to aggressively weed the area around your cruciferous plants.
+A 3 foot strip of bare soil will discourage the flea beetles who will think there is nothing to eat and fly off in search of food elsewhere.

-Plant flowers which bloom in umbrels such as fennel, dill or yarrow to attract beneficial insects such as tachnid flies and braconid wasps.
-The adults enjoy feeding on the pollen of the flowers while their larvae prefer to feast on flea beetles.
+Plant flowers which bloom in umbels such as fennel, dill or yarrow to attract beneficial insects such as tachnid flies and braconid wasps.
+These insects enjoy feeding on the pollen of the flowers.
+After they mate, they lay their eggs on plants that attract flea beetles because their larvae love to feast on flea beetles.

 Make Your Own Spray